bhagat-hrishi/Cs-fundamentals/README.md

 # Cs Fundamentals

-This repo contain some notes for cs fundamentals .
+This repo contains some notes for cs fundamentals.

 ## OS